Alarplasty Surgical Procedure in Bangkok, Thailand

 Questions to ask your surgeon before Rhinoplasty or Alarplasty

-Dedicated plastic surgeons will take care to answer every question that a patient may pose before and after performing any procedures.
-It is often advised for a patient to list the questions on a paper in advance of the consultation.
+A board-certified plastic surgeon will take care to answer every question that a patient may pose before and after performing any procedures.
+It is often advised for a patient to list the questions on a paper in advance of the initial consultation.

-Some key questions to ask a plastic surgeon before any surgery include:
+Some key questions to ask a specialist plastic surgeon before any surgery include:

 - Are you a board certified plastic surgeon?